xReppa/BatGui6/README.md

 New version of BatGui for RetroBat V6 release

-You will find to zip cwith the source code of the two software for BatGui
+You will find to zip with the source code of the two software for BatGui

 One for the software at the root of retrobat, is just a launcher / updater.
 One for the core bat gui (retroBat\system\modules\rb_gui\BatGuiMenu.exe)